 Wear the right gear

 The right gear is as important for safety as it is for comfort.
 You need to make sure your body stays warm enough to avoid injury, but agile enough to still run effectively.
 Plus, if you’re going to be running through snowdrifts and slush, you need moisture-wicking socks to keep your feet dry.
 Compression socks can be a great choice to keep your blood flowing in extra low temperatures.
+Check out our compression socks for men and compression socks for women.

 Switch up your route